simonmclean/triptych.nvim/README.md

 - Code quality
     - View refreshing is kind of inefficient (especially in paste operations)
 - Features
-    - Double click mouse navigation
-        - Would have to include a ".." at the top to nav up
     - When creating a file or dir, the cursor should move to it
     - Toggle hidden
     - Cut, copy and delete should work with visual selection
-    - Make sure this works in Windows (particular sep chars)
+    - Make sure this works in Windows
 - Tests